An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 where the transition probabilities of $\Pbf^{\Net}(\vec{\theta})$ are the measurement probabilities obtained when simulating the network with settings $\vec{\theta}$.
 We refer to the parameterized quantum network simulation circuit as the variational ansatz.
 Applying gradient ascent, we maximize the gain to achieve the violation of the classical bound.
 We now describe our general variational optimization algorithm, which is a basic application of gradient ascent \cite{ruder2016overview}.

-Algorithm~\ref{alg:variational_optimization} serves as a useful tool throughout this work because when a linear inequality $(\gamma, \Gbf)$ represents a nonclassicality witness, its violation represents an explicit quantum advantage.
-This algorithm can be applied to maximize the violation of a facet inequality or minimize the error in a simulation game.
-For each case, we provide an associated algorithm outlining the application.
+Algorithm~\ref{alg:variational_optimization} serves as a useful tool in our operation framework because when a nonclassicality witness $(\gamma, \Gbf)$ is considered as the gain function in Eq.~\eqref{eq:nonclassicality_gain_fn}, its maximized violation represents an explicit quantum advantage.
+In other words, Algorithm~\ref{alg:variational_optimization} can either maximize the violation of a facet inequality or minimize the error in a simulation game, and in each case, the optimal settings for the network are obtained as output.

 \begin{remark} Upon failure to surpass the specified threshold in either Algorithm~\ref{alg:vqo_nonclassicality} or Algorithm~\ref{alg:vqo_simulation}, the variational optimization in Algorithm~\ref{alg:variational_optimization} can be rerun for another set of randomized initial setting $\vec{\theta}_{\text{init}}$.
 After a set number of retry attempts, the algorithm exits indicating that no violation of classicality or simulation within the allowed tolerance $\epsilon$ has been found. \end{remark}